Ben10164/CPSC325-Research/Research Proposal.md

 ## Data Science Category (Theoretical and conceptual)

+The research will fall into the category of music generation (synthesis).

 ## Skills Required

+* Knowledge of MIDI
+* Knowledge of basic music structure and patterns
+* Knowledge of neural networks
+  * training, tweaking, etc.
+* Much more

 ### Current Skills

+* Knowledge of MIDI and advanced music structure

 ### Skills to-be-learned

+The main concept that I need to learn is how MIDI can be implemented into a Neural Network, or other prediction algorithms.

 ## OSRS GE Tracking Project Idea

+This is another project that I might also pursue reaching.
+The Grand Exchange (GE), is a way for million of players to trade billions of items daily.
+Every trade and quantity is stored by both the community and developers.
+I would research the possibility of predicting the price of each of the thousand of items in the game that can be traded.
+There are a few community managed APIs that can be used to collect both live (real-time) data as well as more than 5 years of historical data.